um-grex/grex-docs/content/english/software/using-modules.md

 {{< /collapsible >}}
 -->

 On a Linux server or a Linux desktop, software can be installed in one of the standard locations, such as _/usr/bin_.
 This is where most of the system-level software binaries can be found.
-For custom user-built software it is a good practice to install it separately from the standard location, to avoid potential conflicts and make changes and uninstallation possible.
+For custom user-built software, it is a good practice to install it separately from the standard location, to avoid potential conflicts and make changes and uni-installation possible.
 One of the common locations would be under _/usr/local/_, as in _/usr/local/My_Custom_software/_ , or under _/opt_ (_/opt/My_Other_custom_software_).

 > There is a Linux/UNIX [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) (FHS) that describes the conventions on where the files are.